 College Green was identified as an area of open space with potential to support the hospitality businesses of Goodramgate, many of which are housed in historic buildings with limited outside space.
 The land is owned by York Minster, which was keen to support the BID and explore how the space could be utilised in a more structured way to serve the immediate business community.

-A tipi-style tent provided by local company PapaKata has been erected on the green, with tables and chairs located both inside and out.
-The site is fully managed, and has received an overwhelmingly positive response from businesses and the public.
+For 8 weeks during the summer, a tipi-style tent provided by local company PapaKata was erected on the green, with tables and chairs located both inside and out.
+The site was fully managed, and received an overwhelmingly positive response from businesses and the public.

 Wes Taylor runs Fancy Hanks on Goodramgate and welcomes the College Green Pop-Up by the BID;